loag0/MediFind/README.md

 - **Mobile App** (Expo) for patients to discover & book docs
 - **Web Dashboard** for admins to manage providers & generate reports

-Data syncs in real-time via Firebase so everything’s always fresh.

 ---

 ## 🔧 Tech Stack